webpack/webpack.js.org/content/guides/caching.md

 ?> Add bash output

-Now our bundle's name should change to reflect its content, meaning if `src/index.js` is changed, the filename should change.
-However, if we run another build, we'll see that this is not the case:
+As you can see the bundle's name now reflects its content (via the hash).
+If we run another build without making any changes, we'd expect that filename to stay the same.
+However, upon running it, we'll see that this is not the case:

 ?> Add bash output